 Part of the charm (and inconvenience) of New Zealand is that it is so isolated meaning that although it’s a popular destination, numbers are much lower than they would be if it was cheap/easy to get to.
 It’s not hard to find secluded spots and things like wild camping, animal encounters and getting off the beaten path are all easily done without detrimental impact to the environment or local communities... if done respectfully.

 So we’re not here to tell you to avoid these things, in fact do them!
 We spent the better part of our summer wild camping on the South Island.
 Just follow a basic code of conduct and be respectful of the rules set out by the Department of Conservation, they’re there for a reason.
 Dispose of rubbish responsibly, use a toilet, ask permission to go on private land and don’t disturb/feed the wildlife.
+Before you even arrive in New Zealand you may want to think about purchasing carbon offsets for your flights.

 Being conscious and responsible doesn’t mean you can’t have fun!
 And there is so much fun to be had on the South Island.
 Check out these great experiences that are all ethical, sustainable and awesome!